rikosintie/Discovery/Getting_Started.md

 `python3 -m pip install 'paramiko==3.5.1'`.
 See the "Legacy switches" section of `usage.md` for the full explanation.

+### Output directories are created automatically

+The scripts write to several output folders (`Interface`, `Running`, `CR-data`, `port-maps/data`, `port-maps/Final`, `port-maps/pinginfo`, ...).
+Most of these are gitignored, so a fresh clone won't have them yet — you don't need to create them by hand.
+Every script's `create_filename()` helper calls `os.makedirs(..., exist_ok=True)` before writing, so each folder is created the first time something needs to be written to it.

 ## 5. Deactivate the Virtual Environment

 When you are finished, deactivate the environment